humanitec-architecture/example-library/resource-graph-patterns/config-pattern/README.md

 1. The `s3` Resource Definition [`s3-base.yaml`](./resource-definitions/s3-base.yaml) defines the underlying "base" resource.
 In this case it is very simple - implemented using the Echo Driver.
 It takes 2 parameters - `region` and `bucket` - returning both of these.

-2. The first `config` Resource Definitions [`config-platform-defaults.yaml`](./resource-definitions/config-platform-defaults.yaml) do two things:
+2. The first `config` Resource Definition [`config-platform-defaults.yaml`](./resource-definitions/config-platform-defaults.yaml) does two things:

    - Provide default configuration values supplied by the platform team.
    - Reference the overrides that developers can supply via their own `config` Resource Definition.